BASED IN SLIGO, IRELAND

 Major (Not to be confused with Major Minor which operated at the same time, 1966).
 This label, started by Mick Quinn, ceased operations after a small number of releases, including an EP, For Ever and Ever by the Michael O'Callaghan Showband, Ramblin' Boy by the Blarney Folk and Step It Out Mary from Danny Doyle.

 Major Minor was formed by Phillip Solomon in 1966.
-Phillip was the manager of Bachelors, ran the famous pirate radio station Radio Caroline and was a major promoter of theatrical events in Dublin as well.
+Phillip (brother of Mervyn) was the manager of the Bachelors and along with his wife Dorothy, was a major promoter of live acts from their home base in London in the early 60's.
+Later, he invested in the famous pirate radio station Radio Caroline.
+A major promoter of theatrical events in Dublin as well, Philip sadly passed away in April, 2011.

 Menlo-International

-Mulligan Records was founded by Donal Lunny of Planxty in 1976 and was primarily an outlet for folk and traditional artists such as Paul Brady and Moving Hearts.
+Mulligan Records was founded by Donal Lunny of Planxty in 1976 and was primarily an outlet for folk and traditional artists such as Paul Brady and Jimmy Crowley, Scullion and Pumpkinhead.
+They also were heavily involved in promoting Irish punk rock in late 70's and early 80's including the Boomtown Rats and others.
 Mulligan still exists today with a strong catalog of Irish artists.

 Mystery - Late 80's label, we don't know how many singles they released.

-Release - Founded in 1968 and managed by Mick Clerkin, Release was the definitive showband record label.
-Over the years, it issued recordings by every major showband artist and was very closely involved with the "country and Irish" boom of the 70's.
-Release also expanded into artist management.
+Release - Founded in 1968 and headed by Mick Clerkin (who had previously been with King Records), Release was the definitive showband record label, and at the time was a complete package which included management, record label and music publishing.
+It's first release was the Fairways, The Invisible Reilly by the late Gary Street.
+Over the years, it issued recordings by many major showband artists and was very closely involved with the "country and Irish" boom of the 70's.
 The label ran into financial difficulties in the early 1980s and ceased operations.
 Info from Paddy Brennan's, Golden Era of Irish Showbands.
+We understand most of their master tapes were destroyed.

 Rex - Record distributors, Irish Record Factors (now owned by Decca Records) introduced the REX label in 1965 to issue product for the Irish market (i.e., showbands, ballad singers, solo performers, etc.).
 Among the artists who had their first releases on REX was Dana, Ireland's 1970 Eurovision winner.
 Another band that had a series of releases on REX were The Memories.
 The label ceased to operate in the early 80's when Decca was purchased by Polygram.